thehunmonkgroup/jester/doc/03-Sequences.md

   },
 ```

-An action always has at least one required parameter, 'action', which is the action to execute.
+An action always has at least one required parameter, <code>action</code>, which is the action to execute.
 The other parameters are dependant on the action being taken, see the various module documentation for detailed help on a particular action, including the parameters it accepts.

+For more information on overall sequence design, see [Writing sequences](#Writing_sequences).

+To learn about Lua tables, see @{01-Intro.md.Brief_Lua_language_tutorial}.

 For an easy way to generate templates for actions, see the the @{04-Scripts.md.jsequence} documentation.